What is BSU in the Schools?

 Classes are taught by qualifying high school teachers under the mentorship of a BSU faculty member.
 High school teachers must have a Master’s degree in the subject area or a Master’s degree and 18 graduate credits in the subject are to meet HLC and academic department criteria.
 Teachers receive additional training in the university curriculum, and are appointed as BSU adjunct faculty.

 Are classes the same as those offered on campus?

 Yes!
-Classes adhere to the same high standards and use the same instructional methods as courses offered on the BSU classes.
+Classes adhere to the same high standards and use the same instructional methods as courses offered at BSU.
 The only difference is they are offered in the high school classroom instead of on the Bemidji State University campus.

 How much does it cost?

 Courses are free to students!
 Tuition, text books and instructional costs are paid by the partnering high school – not the students – representing a significant savings for students and their families.

-Seniors in the top 50% of their class or score at or above the 50th percentile on a nationally standardized test (ACT or SAT) and juniors in the upper one third of their class or score at or above the 70th percentile on a nationally standardized test (ACT or SAT).
+Seniors in the top 50% of their class or score at or above the 50th percentile on a nationally standardized test (ACT or SAT) and juniors in the top 30% of their class or score at or above the 70th percentile on a nationally standardized test (ACT or SAT).

 How do I enroll?

-Contact your school counselor to see if your school is participating in the BSU in the Schools program, and to ask about applying the program.
+Contact your school counselor to see if your school is participating in the BSU in the Schools program, and to ask about applying to the program.